Saevon/saevon.github.io/content/articles/roleplaying/kaerns-blade.md

 This ability manifests as the blade passing through opponents, and causing them to feel more and more exhausted, or .
 Thus the blade is still used to slash or stab, but passes through the opponents instead, seemingly turning into a pale blue ghostly blade.
 Against creatures immune to subdual damage, it works like normal.

+Originally named after Lord Kaern, who also created the original "Kaern" (magitech items)

 ### Description

 Kaern's Blade is a True Chaotic intelligent magic item, it does not speak, or act in any way by itself, lying dormant most of the time.
-The blade's refusal to kill and Magic absorbtion are a facet of its personality, as it was originally made to destroy wards and other magical defenses.
+The blade's refusal to kill and Magic absorption are a facet of its personality, as it was originally made to destroy wards and other magical defenses.

 The blade is a pale silver colour, with glowing sky blue symbols along the length.